 a.
-It is unlawful for a candidate, committee supporting or opposing a candidate, or individual acting on behalf of a candidate or committee to solicit or accept from any other individual a contribution which will cause the total amount contributed by that other individual in support of or opposition to a candidate to exceed one hundred (\$100.00) dollars for any single election.
+It is unlawful for a candidate, committee supporting or opposing a candidate, or individual acting on behalf of a candidate or committee to solicit or accept from any other individual a contribution which will cause the total amount contributed by that other individual in support of or opposition to a candidate to exceed two hundred and fifty (\$250.00) dollars for any single election.

 - b.
-It is unlawful for any individual to make to any candidate or committee supporting or opposing a candidate a contribution that will cause the total amount contributed by that individual in support of or opposition to a candidate to exceed one hundred (\$100.00) dollars for any single election. - c.
+It is unlawful for any individual to make to any candidate a contribution that will cause the total amount contributed by that individual in support of or opposition to a candidate to exceed two hundred and fifty (\$250.00) dollars for any single election. - c.
 Nothing in this section is intended to limit the amount of his or her own money or property that a candidate may contribute to, including loan to, or expend on behalf of candidate's own campaign. - d.
-The contribution limits contained in Section 7-3b. apply to the total contributions of an individual to a candidate, whether to the candidate's controlled committee or to a committee that makes independent expenditures in support of that candidate. - e.
+The contribution limits contained in Section 7-3b. apply to the total contributions of an individual to a candidate's controlled committee. - e.
 Total anonymous contributions to a candidate or committee, which exceed in the aggregate two hundred (\$200.00) dollars with respect to a single election shall not be used by the candidate or committee for whom it was intended.
 To the extent that total anonymous contributions exceed two hundred (\$200.00) dollars, the excess shall be paid promptly from available campaign funds, if any, to the City Clerk and made payable to the City Treasurer for deposit in the General Fund of the City. - f.
 For the purposes of this Chapter, "person" means any individual, firm, partnership, joint venture, syndicate, business trust, personal trust, family trust, company, corporation, association, proprietorship, sole proprietorship, committee, labor union, or any other organization or group of person acting in concert.